-The Board reported that over the summer “the framing of the crib was commenced at Newport News, Virginia...the iron caisson was delivered at the Portsmouth, Virginia depot, and... the iron superstructure is nearly finished at the contractor’s shops...”
-In July “the wooden caisson with four sections of the dredging shaft and two courses of the foundation cylinder was towed to the site and sunk.”
-By October the caisson had dropped to the layer of clean, white sand 34 feet beneath the top of the shoal.
-In January of 1891 the iron tower was completely built atop the caisson, and on “April 15, 1891, the light was first exhibited from the lens for the benefit of mariners.”
-The fourth-order Fresnel lens displayed a fixed white light accompanied by a white flash every twenty seconds.
+The framing of the crib commenced in May at Newport News, and in July, “the wooden caisson with four sections of the dredging shaft and two courses of the foundation cylinder was towed to the site and sunk.”
+By the end of October, the caisson had reached its prescribed depth — the layer of clean, white sand thirty-four feet beneath the top of the shoal.
+After the caisson had been filled to the proper height with concrete, the work of erecting the superstructure began in December and was completed in January.
+The interior of the tower and the remaining finish work was wrapped up on March 6, when the lighthouse was formally accepted, and on “April 15, 1891, the light was first exhibited from the lens for the benefit of mariners.”
+The tower’s fourth-order Fresnel lens displayed a fixed white light punctuated by a white flash every twenty seconds.

-In 2005 Newport News Middle Ground Lighthouse was auctioned off on an online site for the disposal of government property after no eligible government agencies or non-profit groups wanted to assume stewardship of the property when it was offered under the National Historic Lighthouse Preservation Act in 2002.
-The auction website describes the lighthouse as “56 feet tall with catwalk and roofed canopy,” and warns that prospective buyers will likely need to obtain an occupancy license from the state of Virginia.
-Lighthouse auctions are an attempt to defray some of the expense of maintaining these unmanned structures.
-Both the Coast Guard and historical preservation groups have found them to be very costly to service.
-Though sold at auction, Newport News Middle Ground Lighthouse remains an active aid to navigation, and its new owner is required to provide safe access to the Coast Guard to service the beacon.
-Given its structural deficiencies and poor condition, the Newport News tower only fetched $31,000.
-This is far below market value for a sturdy and respectable offshore lighthouse, but the beleaguered station is the oldest caisson lighthouse left in Virginia.
+In 2005, Newport News Middle Ground Lighthouse was auctioned off on an online site for the disposal of government property after no eligible government agencies or non-profit groups were judged qualified to assume stewardship of the property when it was offered under the National Historic Lighthouse Preservation Act in 2002.
+The auction website described the lighthouse as “56 feet tall with catwalk and roofed canopy” and warned that prospective buyers would likely need to obtain an occupancy license from the State of Virginia.
+Lighthouse auctions are a method of last resort for defraying the expense of maintaining these unmanned structures, as both the Coast Guard and many historical preservation groups have found them too costly for their limited budgets.

-Robert Gonsoulin of Williamsburg, Virginia is the new owner of the Newport News Middle Ground Lighthouse, and he and his extended family poured hours of labor and over $30,000 into turning the lighthouse into an offbeat vacation home.
-The lighthouse has been rigged with an electrical system, Coast Guard-approved toilets, and heavy-duty storm windows.
-The family officially opened their new residence, which offers panoramic views of one of the country's busiest harbors, on July 4, 2006.
+Robert Gonsoulin of Williamsburg, Virginia is the proud owner of Newport News Middle Ground Lighthouse, and he and his extended family have poured hundreds of hours of labor and over $30,000 into turning the lighthouse into an offbeat vacation home.
+After the lighthouse had been rigged with an electrical system, Coast Guard-approved toilets, and heavy-duty storm windows, the family officially opened their new residence on July 4, 2006.
+According to the family, the panoramic views the lighthouse offers of one of the country's busiest harbors simply can’t be beat.